backdrop-contrib/flickr/field/README.txt

 Flickr Photo
 ------------
 Store Flickr Photo or Photoset IDs and display the photos in nodes and Views.
+Despite the name this field is used both for individual photos (using 'Item Type': 'Photo') as for complete sets of photos (using 'Item Type':
-It displays all images of a Flickr Photo Set and links to the individual Flickr Photo pages.
-The sub-module Flickr Sets should be enabled to use sets in this field.
+'Photoset').
+The submodule Flickr Sets should be enabled to use sets in this field.

 Flickr Photo Set
 ----------------
 Field for storing a reference to a Flickr photo set.
-It displays only the primary reprensenting image of a set and links to the Flickr Photo Set page.
+It displays only the primary representing image of a set or a slideshow of multiple images.
+To display multiple photos from a photoset, use the Flickr Photo field type or use the slideshow format.

+Most interesting feature of this field is the slideshow.
+Both a Flash and non-Flash version exist.
+Both are responsive and adapt to the available space.

+Full screen mode is supported, showing the largest available image that fits the screen on a black background (the way that most professional photographers prefer to showcase their work).

 FIELD CONFIGURATION
 ===================
 - Go to '/admin/structure/types'
 - Click 'manage fields'
-- Add new field > Flickr Photo or Flickr Photo Set (sub-module Flickr Sets should be enabled to use sets in this field)
+- Add new field > Flickr Photo or Flickr Photo Set (submodule Flickr Sets should be enabled to use sets in this field)
 - Save field settings
 - Configure as desired